-8.1 Frequency or circumstances of assessment
+8.1 Frequency or Circumstances of Assessment

 The compliance audits are performed periodically in annual basis.
-The CA must prove, through audit and annual safety reports (produced by the conformity assessment body), that the risk assessment was assured, having identified and implemented all necessary measures for the information security.
+The CA must prove, through audit reports (produced by the conformity assessment body), that the risk assessment was assured, having identified and implemented all necessary measures for the information security.

-8.2 Identity/qualifications of assessor
+8.2 Identity/Qualifications of Assessor